As anybody who has undergone the trials and trauma of surgery for weight loss will tell you. It is not an easy, quick fix to a great body.

 - Eating habits after Duodenal Switch are much more normal.
 Due to the fact that weight loss occurs through not absorbing nutrients as well.
 Patients following a duodenal Switch operation can eventually eat a normal diet in smaller portions.

-- Patients do not suffer with Dumping syndrome
+- Patients do not suffer from Dumping syndrome

 Disadvantages of the Duodenal Switch